Canoo: Renamed to Canoo

-First EVs: LV & MPDV

 In September 2019, the company presented its first vehicle prototype, the electric van Canoo, which was later renamed to the Canoo Lifestyle Vehicle.

 In February 2020, Hyundai Motor Group, the parent company of Hyundai Motors and Kia Motors, announced that the company would partner with Canoo on the joint development of a new electric vehicle platform.
 The platform would be used for compact vehicles and for fleet vehicles such as shuttles.
 The deal is part of Hyundai's Strategy 2025 program which will see Hyundai investing US$87 billion for five years starting in 2020.

 In July 2020, co-founder Stefan Krause left the company.
 He had previously taken an extended leave of absence in August 2019 for family reasons.
 Co-founder Ulrich Kranz assumed the role of permanent CEO upon Krause's departure.
 Also in July 2020, Canoo was featured on the TV program Jay Leno's Garage.

+Going public

 In September 2020, Canoo announced a merger with the special-purpose acquisition company Hennessy Capital Acquisition Corp.
 IV., intending to list Canoo on the NASDAQ valued at $2.4 billion.
 The expectation was to raise $300 million to help finance the production of the Canoo minivan, planned for launch in 2022.
 On December 22, 2020, Canoo completed its merger with Hennessy Capital Acquisition Corp IV.

 A few days before its stock exchange debut, the company announced its MPDV (Multi-Purpose Delivery Vehicle) product line.
-The entry level van was expected to sell for $33,000 on arrival in limited quantities in 2022, ramping up to volume production in 2023.
+The entry-level van was expected to sell for $33,000 on arrival in limited quantities in 2022, ramping up to volume production in 2023.

 In mid-January 2021, The Verge reported that in the first half of 2020 Canoo had been in talks with Apple for a potential role in its secretive Titan car project.